Programs, Events & Activities

 Osher Lifelong Learning Institute (OLLI)

 The OLLI is part of a worldwide movement for learners 50 and older who are retired or partially retired.
 For a modest cost, you can enrich your life.
 Learn more.>

 GoKids Boston workers to improve the health, wellness and overall outlook of pre-teens and teens, providing personalized instruction and support to help kids become more physically active, improve fitness, eat nutritiously, and gain self-confidence.
 Find out more.>

 - Fall Convocation - Join us in our kickoff to the new school year.
-Contact the Office of Special Events at 617.287.5313 or write us at email@example.com to get more information.
+Contact the Office of University Events and Ceremonies at 617.287.5313 or write us at email@example.com to get more information.

 Athletics & Recreation

 Like to swim, skate, or work out?
 The UMass Boston Clark Athletic Center swimming pool and ice rink is open to community members.
 The Beacon Fitness Center in McCormack Hall is open to alumni.
 Download a community membership form and get started on the path to good health!